googlegenomics/grid-computing-tools/docs/compress.rst

 =================================================

-Suppose you have thousands of VCFs, which you have stored *compressed* in Google Cloud Storage, and you need to perform some operation on them *decompressed*.
+Suppose you have thousands of VCFs, which you have stored *compressed* in Google Cloud Storage, and you need to perform some operation on them in their *decompressed* state.

 A few examples:

-* You want to run some check across all of the headers
+* You want to run a check on all of the headers
 * You want to import them into Google Genomics

-Or suppose you have thousands of VCFs, and you did not compress them when originally stored in Google Cloud Storage, but these VCFs can now be compressed and archived.
+Or suppose you have thousands of VCFs, and you did not compress them when originally copying them to Google Cloud Storage, but these VCFs can now be compressed and archived.

 The ``compress`` BigTool can be used for any of these situations if your compression scheme is either gzip or bzip2.